Yoga for Carpal Tunnel Relief

 Cause of carpal tunnel syndrome: swollen tendons

 Carpal tunnel syndrome begins with microscopic rips on the tendon's surface.
-The rips then create collagenous adhesions The adhesions make the tendons sticky.
-They restrict tendon movement and inhibit them from gliding smoothly.
+These result from over-stressing the tendons controlling your fingers.
+The rips then create collagenous adhesions.
+The adhesions make the tendons sticky and restrict their movement.
+In other words, the adhesions prevent tendons from gliding smoothly.

-Such restrictions to movement produce irritation & inflammation, which manifests as tendon swelling.
-Swelling is accumulation of fluid pressure around the tendons and their coverings (sheaths).
+Such restrictions to movement produce irritation & inflammation.
+This manifests as tendon swelling.
+Swelling is accumulation of fluid pressure around the tendons and their coverings or sheaths.

 collagen adhesions

-Swollen tendons push on the median nerve deep inside the wrist joint, in a space called the “carpal tunnel” (see diagram above).
-Eventually, the swollen tendons crush the nerve with extreme fluid pressure.
+Swollen tendons push on the median nerve deep inside the wrist joint, in a space called the “carpal tunnel”.
+Eventually, the swollen tendons crush the nerve.
+This is what causes all of the pain, numbness, and other unpleasant symptoms of carpal tunnel syndrome.

 pain

 To permanently relieve the inflammation, just eliminating pressure on the median nerve (like surgery does) is not enough.
 In fact, that’s the main reason carpal tunnel surgery fails about 50% of the time.
-Surgery reduces swelling, but not the source of the swelling (i.e., the adhesions).
+Surgery reduces swelling for a short amount of time.
+But it doesn't attack the source of the swelling (i.e., the adhesions).

 That's why tendon swelling invariably returns after surgery.
 And this is why carpal tunnel surgery is no longer used as the first treatment method for carpal tunnel syndrome.

-For any remedy to be effective, it must eliminate the tendon adhesions and restrictions.
+For any remedy to be effective and permanent, it must eliminate the tendon adhesions and restrictions.

-This is why yoga for carpal tunnel syndrome is effective.
+This is why yoga for carpal tunnel syndrome IS so effective.
 The yoga stretches break up the adhesions and restrictions by tugging and pulling the tissues near the tendons.
 With adhesions eliminated, there's no longer irritation and swelling.
 That means the median nerve is no longer crushed.

 Reliable non-surgical remedies

-Medicine has changed dramatically over the last decade.
+Medicine has changed dramatically over the last 2 decades.
 In the past, chances were that if you saw a doctor who diagnosed you with carpal tunnel syndrome, you immediately received two options.

 1. Wear a brace at night (nocturnal bracing) for a few months and see how it goes.
 (This is actually very good advice.)